opensearch-project/opensearch-sdk-java/DESIGN.md

 ### OpenSearch SDK for Java

 Currently, plugins rely on extension points to communicate with OpenSearch.
 These extension points are loaded into the class loader as `Action` objects that implement _`RestHandler`_.
-The key part of this loading is each action's `routes()` method, which registers REST methods and URIs.
+The key part of the loading is each action's `routes()` method, which registers REST methods and URIs.
 Upon receiving a matching request from a user, the registered action handles the request.

 Extensions use a similar registration feature, but extensions do not need or use many of the features of the _`RestHandler`_ interface because they run as separate processes.
 Instead, extension actions must implement the _`ExtensionAction`_ interface.
 This requires the extension developer to implement the `routes()` method to register REST methods (similar to plugins) and the `getExtensionResponse()` method to take action on the corresponding REST calls.